-With the announcement that Firefox would be deprecating XUL extensions, I recently went through my addons to see which would be updated in time, and which wouldn’t.
+With the announcement that Firefox would be deprecating XUL extensions, I went through my addons to see which would be updated in time, and which wouldn’t.
 While most were being updated, I found that Image Block had not been.
 Considering the scale of the extension, I decided that writing my own version as a web extension would be a good way to dip my toes in the add-on development water.

 This turned out to be surprisingly easy, much in part thanks to the fantastic documentation that Mozilla provides.
 After an hour or two banging around, I ended up with Image Block X, which is a minimum viable product of the image blocker.
 It simply toggles whether or not Firefox should load image type resources.
-There’s lots that can still be done, and with the ease of developing this, I definitely look forward to it.
+There’s lots that can still be done, and with the ease of developing this, I definitely look forward to writing these improvements.